Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

     receivedEvents.Add(eventData);
 }

-// Setup the mock to receive the mocked data batch when ReceiveBatchAsync is called
+// This sets up the mock to receive the list of events defined above when ReceiveBatchAsync is called
-// on a given partition
+// on a given partition.

 mockReceiver
     .Setup(r => r.ReceiveBatchAsync(
         It.IsAny<int>(),